Timeline of the name Palestine

 Adriaan Reland's 1712 Palaestina ex Monumentis Veteribus Illustrata (Palestine's Ancient Monuments Illustrated) contains an early description and timeline of the historical references to the name "Palestine."

 This article presents a list of notable historical references to the name Palestine as a place name for the region of Palestine throughout history.
 This includes uses of the localized inflections in various languages, such as Latin Palaestina and Arabic Filasṭīn.

-A possible predecessor term, Peleset, is found in five inscriptions referring to a neighboring people, starting from c.
+The term Peleset is found in five inscriptions referring to a neighboring people, starting from c.
 1150 BCE during the Twentieth Dynasty of Egypt.
-The word was transliterated from hieroglyphs as P-r-s-t.

-The first known mention of Peleset is at the temple of Ramesses in Medinet Habu, which refers to the Peleset among those who fought against Egypt during Ramesses III's reign, and the last known is 300 years later on Padiiset's Statue.
-The Assyrians called the same region "Palashtu/Palastu" or "Pilistu," beginning with Adad-nirari III in the Nimrud Slab in c.
-800 BCE through to an Esarhaddon treaty more than a century later.
+The word is transliterated from hieroglyphs as P-r-s-t-w, as Egyptians did not use the consonant "l" in writing, substituting it with "r" instead, and it is generally accepted that this is an ethnonym referring to the Philistines.
+The Assyrians used the terms "Palashtu/Palastu" or "Pilistu," beginning in c.
+800 BCE through to refer to the region inhabited by the Philistines.
 Neither the Egyptian nor the Assyrian sources provided clear regional boundaries for the term.
-Whilst these inscriptions are often identified with the Biblical Pəlīštīm, i.e. Philistines, the word means different things in different parts of the Hebrew Bible.
-The 10 uses in the Torah have undefined boundaries and no meaningful description, and the usage in two later books describing coastal cities in conflict with the Israelites – where the Septuagint instead uses the term allophuloi (Αλλόφυλοι, 'other nations') – has been interpreted to mean "non-Israelites of the Promised Land".
+The terms used in these inscriptions are considered cognates of the Biblical term Pəlīštīm used in the Hebrew Bible.
+This Biblical term, commonly translated as Philistines, is ambiguous in its original usage: the 10 uses in the Torah neither define the boundaries of the region, nor provide any meaningful description, and the detailed usage in two later books describing the inhabitants of five coastal cities has been interpreted to mean "non-Israelites of the Promised Land", due to the Septuagint’s consistent replacement of Pəlīštīm with allophuloi (Αλλόφυλοι, 'other nations').

-The term Palestine first appeared in the 5th century BCE when the ancient Greek historian Herodotus wrote of a "district of Syria, called Palaistinê" between Phoenicia and Egypt in The Histories.
-Herodotus provides the first historical reference clearly denoting a wider region than biblical Philistia, as he applied the term to both the coastal and the inland regions such as the Judean Mountains and the Jordan Rift Valley.
+The ancient Greek term that forms the basis for the term Palestine first appears in the 5th century BCE when the historian Herodotus wrote of a "district of Syria, called Palaistinê" between Phoenicia and Egypt in The Histories.
+Herodotus provides the first historical reference clearly denoting a wide region for Philistia, extending beyond the coast to the inland regions such as the Judean Mountains and the Jordan Rift Valley.
 Later Greek writers such as Aristotle, Polemon and Pausanias also used the word, which was followed by Roman writers such as Ovid, Tibullus, Pomponius Mela, Pliny the Elder, Dio Chrysostom, Statius, Plutarch as well as Roman Judean writers Philo of Alexandria and Josephus, these examples covering every century from the 4th BCE to the 1st CE.
-There is, however, no evidence of the name on any Hellenistic coin or inscription: There is no indication that the term was used in an official context in the Hellenistic and Early Roman periods, it does not occur in the New Testament, and Philo and Josephus preferred "Judaea".
+There is, however, no evidence of official use of the name in the Hellenistic period on any coin or inscription and it is from absent from the New Testament.